MEG visual tutorial: Single subject (BIDS)

 Inverse model: Minimum norm estimates

-Right-click on the new head model > Compute sources : MEG MAG + GRAD (default options)
+Right-click on head model > Compute sources : MEG MAG + GRAD (default options)

-Right-click on the new head model > Compute sources : EEG (default bad channels).
+Right-click on head model > Compute sources : EEG (default bad channels).

 At the end we have two inverse operators, that are shared for all the files of the run (single trials and averages).
 If we wanted to look at the run-level source averages, we could normalize the source maps with a Z-score wrt baseline.
 In this tutorial, we will first average across runs and normalize the subject-level averages.
 This will be done in the next tutorial (group analysis).